Alpine cattle grazing – it’s a park, not a paddock

 The department also assured the federal environment minister that "no decision has been made as to when any future stages of the trial will be conducted, nor have any decisions been made in relation to the nature, duration or location of any future stages".

-However, since then Victoria's environment minister Ryan Smith has publicly stated that the trial will continue, and that it will be in the Alpine National Park.
+However, Victoria's then environment minister Ryan Smith publicly stated the trial would continue, and that it will be in the Alpine National Park.

 Where were the cattle introduced in 2011?

 Up to 400 cattle were introduced to six 'research' sites in the Alpine National Park, all clearly marked on the Department of Sustainability and Environment's cattle grazing sites map.

 For details on how the department intended to carry out this project please read its research proposal for yourself.

 Scientists call for halt to alpine cattle grazing